-The contracts that are awarded to teachers who acquire 720-hour workloads prior to December 1st and who hold a Quebec teaching permit are automatically renewable and are called "full-time" contracts.
-It is also the case that if someone already holding a full-time contract leaves the School Board, s/he will normally be replaced by someone else who will get a full-time contract, using the priority list.
+The contracts that are awarded to teachers who acquire 720-hour workloads (not replacement contract) prior to December 1st and who hold a Quebec teaching permit are automatically renewable and are called "full-time" contracts.
+It is also the case that if someone already holding a full-time contract leaves the School Board, they will normally be replaced by someone else who will get a full-time contract, using the priority list.